jwwun/SnoozeFuseCursor/Documentation.md

   - **Minimalist Styling**: Clean, distraction-free arcs without glow effects or animations
   - **Color-Coded Timers**: Distinct colors for each timer type (blue/purple for Max Timer, white/pink for Release Timer)
   - **Consistent Color Theme**: Release Timer arc color (white/pink) matches the timer text for perfect color coordination
-  - **Optimized Arc Thickness**: Thinner outer Max Timer arc (5px) with thicker inner Release Timer arc (8px) for better visual hierarchy
+  - **Optimized Arc Thickness**: Thinner Release Timer arc (5px vs 8px) with subtle black background arc for improved visibility and elegance
   - **Burning Fuse Effect**: Added sparking particle animation to the Release Timer arc when the circle is not pressed
   - **Thematic Visual Design**: Sparking effect visually represents the app's "SnoozeFuse" name, showing a burning fuse that extinguishes when pressed
   - **Star-Shaped Sparkles**: Used custom star shapes that resemble the sparkle emoji ✨ instead of simple circles